COVID-19 risks

 ○This information is automatically sent to the email address registered on your residence notification and "Tabi-Regi."
 Please share this information with your family members, and if they have not received this email, please register their email address on your residence notification.

-In order to protect your family, friends and colleagues in the event of a disaster or unrest, please tell your acquaintances, business travelers and tourists to file a Residence Notification (for stays of 3 months or more) or register for a Tabi-Regi (for stays of less than 3 months) so that information on safety measures can reach as many people as possible.
+In order to protect your family, friends and colleagues in the event of a disaster or unrest, please tell your acquaintances, business travelers and tourists to file a Residence Notification (for stays of 3 months or more) (legal obligation) or register with Tabi-Regi (for stays of less than 3 months) so that information on safety measures can reach as many people as possible.

 (Contact point)